Chizitem-sec/Post-Connection-Attacks-MITM/README.md

-# Post-Connection-Attacks Info Gathering & MITM
+# Info Gathering & MITM Attack

 ## Objective

-The objective is to gather as much information as possible on the devices connected to the target network, like MAC addresses, IP addresses, their operating system, open ports and services that are running on those ports.
-The second objective is to perform a MITM attack (Man in the middle) in a sanbox environment.
-This places the attack linux computer in the middle of the connection between the windows virtual machine and the accesspoint.
-The goal is to impersonate the target machine so the access point thinks the attack linux is the windows machine and the windows machine thinks the attack linux is the access point using ARP spoofing.
+The primary objective was to gather detailed information on devices connected to the target network, including MAC addresses, IP addresses, operating systems, open ports, and the services running on those ports.
+The secondary objective was to perform a Man-in-the-Middle (MITM) attack in a sandbox environment.
+This involved positioning the attacking Linux machine between the Windows virtual machine and the access point, using ARP spoofing to impersonate the target machine—causing the access point to recognize the attacker as the Windows machine and the Windows machine to recognize the attacker as the access point.

 ### Skills Learned

-- Using netdiscover & zenmap GUI to discover targets connected to a network.
-- Reading ARP tables.
+- Network discovery using tools such as Netdiscover and Zenmap GUI.

+- Analysis and interpretation of ARP tables for network mapping.

-- Use of the bettercap module to create ARP spoofing attacks, run DNS spoofing, and hsts hijacking (downgrading https to http).
+- Execution of ARP spoofing attacks and HSTS hijacking using the Bettercap module.

-- Writing custom spoofing scripts and caplets.
+- Development of custom spoofing scripts and caplets for attack automation.

-- Proficiency in the use of network analysing tools like wireshark.
+- Proficiency with network analysis tools like Wireshark for packet inspection.

-- Ability to generate and recognize attack signatures and patterns.
+- Ability to identify and generate attack signatures and patterns.

-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Strong understanding of network protocols and common security vulnerabilities.

+- Knowledge of best practices for network security and protection.

 ### Tools Used

-- VMware Fusion
+- VMware Fusion 13.6: Virtualization platform for lab environment setup.

-- Kali linux and Windows 11 machines
+- Kali Linux and Windows 11: Virtual machines for attack and target systems.

-- Network scanning tools like Netdiscover and Zenmap.
+- Netdiscover and Zenmap: Network scanning tools for target discovery and information gathering.

-- ARP spoofing tool module BETTERCAP, used for network probing, https bypass, dns spoofing, and code injection.
+- BETTERCAP: Used for ARP spoofing, network probing, and HTTPS bypass.

-- Wireshark for analysing packets and captured traffic.
+- Wireshark: For packet capture and traffic analysis.

 ## Steps